Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Acceptance

-Solid support systems are crucial for parents of autistic children.
+Solid support systems are crucial for parents of children with autism.
 Don’t hesitate to lean on family members and close friends for help.
 Give them specific tasks to assist you.
 You don’t have to educate them about autism spectrum disorder yourself — direct them to resources where they can learn more.

-Additionally, disability organizations, places of worship, schools, and community organizations can be valuable additions to your support system.
+Additionally, the autism support groups often available at disability organizations, places of worship, schools, and community organizations can make a huge difference in managing your stress.
 Meeting other parents who understand what you’re going through can be a great support.
-They “get” the challenges and joys of raising an autistic child, and you can learn from each other’s experiences.
+They “get” the challenges and joys of raising a child with autism, and you can learn from each other’s experiences.

 It’s natural to wonder what life would be like without autism, but dwelling on “what if” scenarios adds unnecessary stress.
 Focus on the present and embrace your child’s unique journey.
 Face uncertainties with a positive mindset.

 Ask yourself what your responsibilities are to your child and yourself in the present moment.
-By focusing on the reality-based needs of your child and what you can actually control, you can alleviate unnecessary stress.
+By focusing on your child’s reality-based needs and what you can actually control, you can alleviate unnecessary stress.

-When you feel overwhelmed by the various sources of stress as a parent of an autistic child, it can be helpful to start with small changes.
+When you feel overwhelmed by the various sources of stress as a parent of a child with autism, it can be helpful to start with small changes.
 Focus on getting enough sleep, incorporating regular exercise into your routine, and carving out some time for yourself.

 Even smaller changes — like slowing down your daily routine or drinking more water — can make a difference.

-For some, work can provide a break from caregiving for parents of autistic children, but it shouldn’t be the only reprieve.
+For some, work can provide a break from caregiving for parents of children with autism, but it shouldn’t be the only reprieve.
 You need to have time and space outside of work where you can prioritize your emotional and physical well-being, pursue your interests, and nurture other relationships.

 Don’t let the fear of how your child will adjust to a new caregiver hold you back.
 Allowing your child to interact with other adults can be beneficial for both of you.
 Schedule respite care by hiring a babysitter, asking for help from family or friends, or exploring options like the Medicaid autism waiver.
 Use this time to rest, run errands, or do something that helps you relax.